 large bodies of water, that are gradually cemented together,

-like sandstone, shale, and limestone.
-Metamorphic rocks
+They include rocks like sandstone, shale, and limestone.
+Metamorphic

-the rock to recrystallize without actually melting.
+causes the rock to recrystallize without actually melting.

 The heat and pressure required to form metamorphic rock is